kodefilter/cgi-birdwatch-frontend/README.md

     $ npm install

 ## Libraries
+This project was created with create-react-app

-Here I am using [react-table](https://www.npmjs.com/package/react-table) to populate the data on the table.
+Here I am using [axios](https://www.npmjs.com/package/axios) to fetch the data from the backend and [react-table](https://www.npmjs.com/package/react-table) to populate the data on the table.